What you need to know about the Fish Harvester Registration and Certification Board of Nova Scotia

 Is the board representative of fish harvesters in Nova Scotia?

 Yes, the board will be made up of directors from across Nova Scotia – representative of fleet sectors and geographical areas.

 Directors are selected by a nomination process from each of the six zones that make up the Province of Nova Scotia.
 A full outline of the process is included in the governance policy for the board.

 How will I know what the board is doing?

-Communication tools such as a website and newsletters will be made available so that registrants can be kept up to date on the activities of the board.
+Communication tools such as a website, social media and newsletters will be made available so that registrants can be kept up to date on the activities of the board.
 Staff of the board will also attend meeting of associations/organizations across Nova Scotia in order to provide updates on activities.
 An annual report will be produced and presented at the Annual General Meeting.

 How do fish harvesters register?

 Registrants will be provided with three options.
 They will include paper based by mail, online and in person at the community level with COVID-19 protocols in place.
 During the initial registration, a letter will be sent to all holders of Personal Fishing Registrations (PFR) providing the option to be exempt from DFO registration.
 A registration form will also be enclosed within the envelope.
 Individuals will be required to renew their registration each year via mail/online/in person.
 A renewal form must be completed and submitted with any annual payment.